 One of the ways we give life is by being efficient with our time and resources, so we can be more effective with people.

 So, we can GIVE LIFE.

 Whiteboarding is one of the many ways I use to be more effective at giving life with my words, actions, and attitudes.

 Ways I’ve Used Whiteboarding at home:

 Last year I spent a lot of time whiteboarding manhood and womanhood.

+My friend, John Michael Clark, released a course on biblical leadership in the home, and it set my wheels to spinning.
 If these things are uniquely male, then what is it that makes women uniquely female?